777arc/PySDR/content/doa.rst

  w_{mvdr} = \frac{R^{-1} s}{s^H R^{-1} s}

-The vector :math:`s` is the steering vector corresponding to the desired direction and was discussed at the beginning of this chapter.  :math:`R` is the spatial covariance matrix estimate based on our received samples, found using :code:`R = np.cov(r)` or calculated manually by multiplying :code:`r` with the complex conjugate transpose of itself, i.e., :math:`R = r r^H`,  The spatial covariance matrix is a :code:`Nr` x :code:`Nr` size matrix (3x3 in the examples we have seen so far) that tells us how similar the samples received from the three elements are.
+The vector :math:`s` is the steering vector corresponding to the desired direction and was discussed at the beginning of this chapter.  :math:`R` is the spatial covariance matrix estimate based on our received samples, found using :code:`R = np.cov(X)` or calculated manually by multiplying :code:`X` with the complex conjugate transpose of itself, i.e., :math:`R = X X^H`,  The spatial covariance matrix is a :code:`Nr` x :code:`Nr` size matrix (3x3 in the examples we have seen so far) that tells us how similar the samples received from the three elements are.

 .. raw:: html